sublimelsp/LSP/docs/src/features.md

 The fallback scopes can depend on additional [token modifiers](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#semanticTokenModifiers).

 Language servers can also add their custom token types and modifiers, which are not defined in the protocol.
-The default scopes for such custom tokens are defined in a `semantic_tokens` mapping in the server configuration, for example in the settings file of an LSP-\* helper package.
+The default scopes for such custom tokens are defined in a `"semantic_tokens"` mapping in the server configuration, for example in the settings file of an LSP-\* helper package.
 The keys of this mapping should be the token types and the values are the corresponding scopes.
 Semantic tokens with exactly one token modifier can be targeted by appending the modifier after a dot.